Utsurun Desu

-(伝染るんです。, Utsurun Desu) (Note: Utsurun Desu roughly means "it infects you" and is a homophone for a disposable camera produced by Fujifilm (where "Utsurun desu" means "it can take photos").) is a Japanese manga series written and illustrated by Sensha Yoshida.
+(伝染るんです。, Utsurun Desu (Note: Utsurun Desu roughly means "It's contagious" and is a homophone for a brand name of disposable cameras produced by Fujifilm (where means "it takes pictures"), sold as QuickSnap outside Japan.)) is a Japanese manga series written and illustrated by Sensha Yoshida.
 It was serialized in Shogakukan's seinen manga magazine Big Comic Spirits from 1989 to 1994, with its chapters collected in five tankōbon volumes.

 A video game, titled Utsurun Desu: Kawauso Hawaii e Iku!!!, was released in 1992.
 A three-episode original video animation (OVA), produced by DLE, was released in 2009.
 A series of 50-episode live-action shorts was released in that same year.

 The manga has had over 3 million copies in circulation.
 It won the 37th Bungeishunjū Manga Award in 1991.
 It is regarded as one of the pioneers of the absurd gag manga.